zosia-hci/zosia-hci.github.io/_portfolio/7-2022-evergrow.md

 <img src='images/evergrow_6.png'>
 <img src='images/evergrow_7.png'>

+# My Role / Contribution
+My responsibility in the project included:
+* Performing background research - finding related research papers
+* Conducting survey study - organizing questions
+* Interview analysis - collecting pain points and needs

+# About This Project

 This project received [iF Design Award 2024](https://ifdesign.com/en/winner-ranking/project/evergrow-investment-education-service/618273).

 This project was conducted as a part of User Experience (UX) class at ID KAIST, thanks to NH Investment & Securities.
 The project was a result of a team effort from Jaeryung Chung, Jamie Ashley Dee, Minseo Bang, Zofia Marciniak, Eunseo Oh, Hyeongjeong Im, Sunok Lee and Sangsu Lee.

-My responsibility in the project included conducting the background research, survey study and interview analysis.